BBC controversies: 2008–2013: Digital Media Initiative

 In 2008, the BBC launched the Digital Media Initiative (DMI), a technology programme intended to streamline broadcast operations by moving to a fully digital, tapeless production workflow at a cost of £81.7 million.
-It was forecast to deliver cost savings to the BBC of around £18 million.
-DMI was contracted out to the technology services provider Siemens with consulting by Deloitte.
+It was forecast to deliver cost savings of around £18 million for the corporation.
+The broadcaster contracted the work to technology services provider Siemens, with consulting by Deloitte.

-Costs of the project rose after a number of technical problems and delays, and in 2009 the BBC terminated the contract with Siemens.
+Costs rose after technical problems and delays, and in 2009, the BBC terminated the contract with Siemens.
 BBC losses were estimated to be £38.2m, partially offset by a £27.5m settlement paid by Siemens, leaving a loss of £10.7m to the BBC.
-The BBC was criticised by the UK National Audit Office in 2011 for its handling of the project.
+The UK National Audit Office criticised the broadcaster in 2011 for its handling of the project.

-In 2009, the BBC brought the DMI project in-house and started work on a digital system to be known as Fabric.
+In 2009, the BBC brought the DMI project in-house and began work on a digital system known as Fabric.
 Lord Hall, the BBC's Director General, announced in late May 2013 that the project was to be abandoned after costs reached £98 million.

 2009–2012: Denis Avey Claims

 On 29 November 2009, BBC News Channel broadcast claims by Denis Avey that he smuggled himself into Monowitz concentration camp in 1944.
 These claims were presented as fact on the BBC website and became the subject of the best-selling book The Man Who Broke into Auschwitz, co-authored by Avey and BBC journalist Rob Broomby.
-Avey's claims generated considerable controversy, and were questioned in a number of newspapers.
+Avey's claims generated considerable controversy and were questioned in several newspapers.
 The BBC came under criticism for having broadcast these and for promoting the book.
-The BBC subsequently acknowledged the controversy in a subsequent programme.
+The BBC acknowledged the controversy in a subsequent programme.

 2009–2014: Women in panel shows

-In 2009, the actress and comedian Victoria Wood stated that BBC panel shows were too male-dominated, and involved "a lot of men topping each other".
+In 2009, actress and comedian Victoria Wood said BBC panel shows were too male-dominated and involved "a lot of men topping each other".

-In February 2014, the television executive Danny Cohen said that there would no longer be any all male comedy panel shows on the BBC and all shows must contain a woman.
-The journalist Caitlin Moran referred to tokenism already existing on such shows.
-Dara Ó Briain, host of BBC Two panel show Mock the Week, also referred to tokenism and "token woman" speaking against this idea.
+In February 2014, television executive Danny Cohen said that there would no longer be any all-male comedy panel shows on the BBC and that all shows must include a woman.
+Journalist Caitlin Moran referred to tokenism already existing on such shows.
+Dara Ó Briain, host of BBC Two panel show Mock the Week, also referred to tokenism and "token woman", speaking against this idea.
 Comedian Milton Jones called it "counterproductive".

 Journalist Deborah Orr, although she also considered it "tokenistic", wrote in favour of the plan: "The issue of gender representation on panel games is comparatively trivial.
-But the fact is this: if comparatively trivial contemporary manifestations of long-standing disadvantage cannot be seen for what they are, and dealt with, but instead become bemired in trenchant opposition, what hope is there in tackling the vast, brutal and comprehensive ones."
+But the fact is this: if comparatively trivial contemporary manifestations of long-standing disadvantage cannot be seen for what they are, and dealt with, but instead become mired in trenchant opposition, what hope is there in tackling the vast, brutal and comprehensive ones."